ElaoInfra/ansible-role-pip/README.md

 # Ansible Role: Pip

-This role will install ACL (Access Control List) package.
+This role will install Pip

 It's part of the ELAO [Ansible stack](http://ansible.elao.com) but can be used as a stand alone component.

 ## Requirements

 - Ansible 1.7.2+
+- Python
+- Curl

 ## Installation